-Seminar in American Politics 3
+POS 5045 Seminar in American Politics 3

-Seminar in Comparative Politics 3
+CPO 5091 Seminar in Comparative Politics 3

-Seminar in International Politics 3
+INR 5007 Seminar in International Politics 3

-Seminar in Political Theory 3
+POT 5007 Seminar in Political Theory 3

-Seminar in Comparative Politics Seminar in International Politics

 Students are required to take four elective courses.
 A student may take a maximum of six credit hours in a cognate field or in an approved cognate program.